Levantine Heritage

 image courtesy of Evren Ünlü

 The tombstone of Frederick Offley, now resting at the Izmir Archaeological Musueum in Izmir, from a former cemetery, possibly the Kemer Anglican one (not listed in the Catholic one of that region).
-He was a one time US Consul of Smyrna.
-Frederick Offley was the son of David Offley (1779-1838) and Elena Curtovitch (his second wife).
+Frederick Offley was the son of David Offley (1779-1838) merchant and the first US Consul of Smyrna and Elena Curtovitch (his second wife).
 David Offley in turn was born in Philadelphia, Pennsylvania, USA on 8 Sep 1779 to Daniel Offley and Judith Scull.
 David married Mary Ann Greer and had 5 children.
 David married Elena Curtovitch and had 8 children.
 He passed away on 4 Oct 1838 in Smyrna, Turkey - information derived from Ancestry.com.
+The bilingual tombstone suggests the mother was a native Greek speaker.
+Further information on the life and times of David Offley gleaned from his letters: